kstrand/lunchmob/README.md

     - Mob members
     - Meetup point(one of five locations)

-(time passes until 12:45)
+(at 12:45)

-3. send invite sms
+3. send invite sms to mobs
   - link to mobil lunch plan (random invite text)

 4. send invite email